DevExpress-Examples/blazor-editors-custom-data-binding/README.md

 ## Overview

-To bind an editor to data stored on a remote service and loaded through a Web Api, complete the following steps:
+To bind an editor to data stored on a remote service and loaded through a Web API, complete the following steps:

-1. Add a reference to the [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md) library to your project.
+1. Add a reference to the [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md) library to your project and add the following namespaces to the corresponding files:

+    * @using DevExtreme.AspNet.Data
+    * @using DevExtreme.AspNet.Data.ResponseModel

 2. Assign the data type to a component's `T` parameter.